TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 This documentation includes the following:

+- An explanation of the portal ecosystem, design decisions and goals driving the evolution of the Core Portal codebase at TACC.
 - The procedures used for planning, resourcing, provisioning, configuring and deploying the portal codebase on TACC infrastructure.
 - A checklist of explicit, discrete actions to convert into JIRA tasks to track each phase of the lifecycle.
 - Instructions on portal customization via use of containers or TAPIS app publishing mechanisms.